CLOUGH/StudentsPortal/README.md

 * Create features to connect with mysql.

 Updates:
 * Created a server to host our database.
-(Note this was not free and i had to pay for this service) the ip address for the server is http://198.61.198.236.
-This ser
+(Note this was not free and I had to pay for this service).
+	The ip address for the server is http://198.61.198.236.
+Currently the server is just hosting a a MySQL database for StudentsPortal database.